open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

   the carrier in Python for invoking process to invoked process context propagation.
 This pull request does not appear to have been merged.
 * [Swift SDK][swift-env] - This implementation uses `TRACEPARENT` and
-  `TRACESTATE` environment variables alongside the w3cPropagator to inject and extract context.
+  `TRACESTATE` environment variables alongside the W3C Propagator to inject and extract context.

 Due to programming conventions, operating system limitations, prior art, and